adi-L/spliter-html/README.md

 spliterHtml(fromElement,toElement);
 ```

-fromElement must be child of toElement
+* fromElement must be child of toElement.